BobbyH49/SQLServerk8s/modules/monitor.md

     ![Refreshed Dashboard](media/RefreshedDashboard.jpg)

-23. Change between the 3 different hosts (mssql-0, mssql-1 and mssql-2) and view the charts for each
+23. Change between each of the hosts and view the charts for each

     ![Change Host](media/ChangeHost.jpg)

 24. Try Running some problematic queries against the primary and monitor the performance

-25. Try failing over and verifying performance on all 3 pods
+25. Try failing over and verifying performance on each pod